Umutileri/Puer_Proje_Website_LayoutV1/README.md

 * These pages focus only on the design, layout, and responsiveness of the user interface.
 * The current version **does not include any Backend, Database (PostgreSQL), or Python Flask** integration.
 Form submissions or button clicks are only simulated via static page navigation.
 * Backend and API connections will be integrated in future releases.

+---

+## 🔮 Future Roadmap (Next Steps)

+The following features and integrations are planned for V2 and beyond:

+* **Backend Integration:** Connecting the frontend forms and dashboards to the Flask API and PostgreSQL database.
+* **Projects/Tasks Page:** Implementing the dynamic Kanban-style task board and task assignment interface.
+* **JavaScript Logic:** Adding core application logic, including dynamic data fetching and progress bar updates based on API responses.